julianje/WhatisWhere/README.txt

 	o.location_array=[19 4 5 6 5 4 3 2 1 -1 -1];
 8. Now have the observer watch the last chosen action and it will infer the state of the world. o=o.observe_action(4);

+To run the model on your own world:

+1. Build a .POMDP file using Tony's POMDP file format ( http://cs.brown.edu/research/ai/pomdp/examples/pomdp-file-spec.html )
+2. For each point in your prior belief simplex (i.e., the observer's belief about the agent's prior belief about the world), use a different .POMDP file that changes in the starting state belief distribution.
+3. Generate all matlab structures using Policies/perl_scripts/build_matlab_pomdp.pl
+4. Generate optimal policies for each POMDP through appl.
+5. Generate optimal policy matlab structures using Policies/perl_scripts/build_matlab_policy.pl
+6. Follow the "Run the model on a different path" instructions changing the food track planning files for yours.